Back to lessons

 Avoiding problems before they start

 Read what you sign: Contracts, lease agreements, service terms, and financing documents contain the rules that govern disputes.
 You can't invoke terms you didn't know existed.
-For significant contracts, spend the time to understand key provisions.
+For significant contracts, understand key provisions before signing.

 Understand return policies before buying: Confirm the return window, condition requirements, and refund method before purchase for significant items.

 Report problems promptly: Waiting too long can reduce your legal options.
-Consumer protection laws have deadlines; the longer a problem festers, the harder it is to dispute.
+Consumer protection laws have deadlines; the longer a problem goes unaddressed, the harder it is to dispute.

 Real-world example

 A Greensboro student purchases a $600 laptop from an online seller.
 Three weeks after delivery, the screen develops a defect.
-The seller claims "no returns after 14 days" and points to a terms-of-service provision.
+The seller claims "no returns after 14 days."
 The student, who paid with a credit card, files a chargeback dispute documenting the defect with photos and the original product listing claiming no known defects.
-The card issuer finds in the student's favor — the item was "not as described."
-The seller refunds $600 as part of the card network's dispute resolution.
-The credit card chargeback process accomplished in two weeks what direct seller communication could not accomplish at all.
+The card issuer finds in the student's favor, the item was "not as described."
+The seller refunds $600.
+The credit card chargeback process accomplished in two weeks what direct seller communication couldn't accomplish at all.

 What is an implied warranty of merchantability?